arXiv/arxiv-docs/source/about/accessible_HTML.md

 Conversion to HTML is complicated by the extensibility of LaTeX.
 Our collaborators at LaTeXML maintain a [https://github.com/brucemiller/LaTeXML/issues](list of issues in github) related to packages that need conversion, and welcome both feedback and developer contributions.

 ## HTML papers
 HTML papers are now available for public-facing beta testing.
-You can access them(http://info.arxiv.org/about/accessibility_html_papers.html)[here].
+You can [access the html papers here](accessibility_html_papers.md).